swaptacular/swpt-k8s-config/README.md

 * Kubernetes cluster!                                          *
 ****************************************************************

-$ kubectl apply -k .
+$ kubectl apply -k .  # Installs a simple Git server to the your Kubernetes cluster.
 ...
 ...
 namespace/simple-git-server configured